ridhwan2/imgui-external-csgo/README.md

 Due to the global release of  CS2, CS:GO has been shut down.

 So because of this, until widespread knowledge regarding CS2 and its subsequent vulnerabilities, buy a P2C ;(

+This is primarily the result of the GetModuleAddress function no longer working, and subsequently ReadMemory and WriteMemory functions present in the [memory class](https://github.com/ridhwan2/imgui-external-csgo/blob/main/cheat/memory.h#L48), however the moment cazz updates his memory class or public methods are out ill be sure to update this.

 ## Installation